instadeepai/jumanji/docs/environments/graph_coloring.md

         [False,  True, False,  True],
         [ True, False,  True, False]]```

-- `colors`: jax array (int32) of shape (num_nodes,), representing the current color assignments for the vertices.
+- `colors`: a JAX array (int32) of shape (num_nodes,), representing the current color assignments for the vertices.
 Initially, all elements are set to -1, indicating that no colors have been assigned yet.
   - For example, an initial color assignment:
     ```[-1, -1, -1, -1]```